On the essential spectra of submanifolds in the hyperbolic space: Proof of Theorem

 \subsection{Outline of the strategy}

 The proof of Theorem~\ref{t2} follows closely the line of argument in the proof of~\cite[Theorem~1.3]{Ko23}.
 More precisely, by Corollary~\ref{ess} and the standard spectrum classification for self-adjoint operators, see~\cite{BD}, it is sufficient to show that any real number $\lambda>(m-1)^2/4$ belongs to the spectrum of $\Sigma^m$.
-For the latter it is, in turn, sufficient to construct a sequence $(\phi_k)$ of smooth compactly supported functions and a sequence of positive real numbers $(\epsilon_k)$, $\epsilon_k\to 0+$, such that
+For the latter it is, in turn, sufficient to construct a sequence $(\phi_k)$ of smooth functions with disjoint compact supports, and a sequence of positive real numbers $(\epsilon_k)$, $\epsilon_k\to 0+$, such that

 The strategy is first to construct appropriate radial test-functions on the ambient space $\mathbf{H}^{n+1}$, and use them to compute the spectrum of cones.
 Then, we perform a version of this argument on $\Sigma^m$, controlling the deviation of the estimates from the ones on the cone.
 Below we describe the necessary ingredients for this in more detail.